 Headless Application Support and Omni Channel Content Distribution

-Coupled with Sitecore Host, Sitecore JSS technology allows Sitecore 9 users to fully enable omnichannel technology.
+Coupled with Sitecore Host, Sitecore JSS technology is a main difference between Sitecore 8 and 9 – which allows Sitecore 9 users to fully enable omnichannel technology.
 This means that your content team is now able to work with a single content management solution.

 The distribution of consistent content through all classical channels (e.g. website, mobile, digital boards, screens, etc.) as well as new channels like IoT, VR, and AR has never been easier.
 With Sitecore 9, you’re able to do much more than simply publish content across all of your brand’s channels.

 The main aspect of Sitecore 9 that sets it apart from the competition is its ability to leverage multi-channel content distribution with advanced features such as cross-channel personalization, testing, and analytics.